-During the years ended December 31, 2016, 2015 and 2014, we incurred \$681 million, \$715 million and \$646 million, respectively, for satellite and transmission expenses from EchoStar.
+During the years ended December 31, 2017, 2016 and 2015, we incurred \$346 million, \$351 million and \$424 million, respectively, for satellite capacity leased from EchoStar and telemetry, tracking and control and other professional services provided to us by EchoStar.
+EchoStar is a supplier of the vast majority of our transponder capacity.
 These amounts are recorded in "Satellite and transmission expenses" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.